 - To make loaves: Butter two 9"x5" loaf pans.
 Divide the dough in half.
 Divide one half of the dough into 6 equal pieces.
 Roll each piece of dough under your cupped hand to form a smooth ball.
 Line the 6 dough balls into one of the pans into 3 rows of 2.
 Make the other loaf in the same way using the other half of the dough.
 Cover the pans and set them over night in the refrigerator.

 - To make "tete" brioche: Butter two 8" brioche molds.
 Divide the dough in half.
 Divide a piece of dough into 2/3 and 1/3 portions.
 Form the 2/3 portion into a large ball and set it into one of the buttered pans.
 Roll the 1/3 portion to a teardrop shape.
 Poke a hole in the top of the brioche and set the teardrop, pointed side down, into the loaf.
 Repeat with the other piece of dough to make the other brioche.
 Cover the pans and set them over night in the refrigerator.

 - In the morning, take the pans out of the refrigerator (if you held the dough take it out and form the loaves).
 Leave the loaves to rise for 2-3 hours.
 The exact rising time will vary based on the ambient temperature and how active the dough was prior to refrigerating.
 The loaves should almost fill the pans and be about double the original size.

-- Preheat the oven to 375°F. Bake the loaves until golden brown and the interior is 200°F, about 30 minutes.
+- Preheat the oven to 375 °F. Brush the loaves with eggwash an bake until golden brown and the interior is 200 °F, about 30 minutes.